 While these statutory provisions provide some guidance, the determination of whether a corporation or LLC is doing business in a state sufficient to require qualification will generally require an analysis not only of the governing statute, but of case law.
 Whether a foreign corporation or LLC must qualify is decided on a case-by-case basis.

 b.
-Qualification procedure: Corporations and LLCs become qualified to do business in a foreign state by filing a document, generally called an application for certificate of authority, with the state filing office.
+Qualification procedure: Corporations and LLCs become what-should-a-company-do-when-it-stops-doing-business-in-a-foreign-state by filing a document, generally called an application for certificate of authority, with the state filing office.
 A certificate of existence from the home state generally has to accompany the application.

 c.
 Penalties for non-compliance: Corporations and LLCs transacting business in a foreign state may not maintain a proceeding in any court of that state until they have qualified.
 Many states also impose monetary penalties on foreign corporations and LLCs that do business before qualifying.
 These penalties vary significantly from state to state and can range from a few hundred dollars per year to several thousand dollars per year.
 Some states penalize individuals who act on behalf of the unauthorized entities.